libriscv/libriscv/docs/SYSCALLS.md

 Stopping the machine in practice just means exiting the `Machine::simulate()` loop.

+Be careful about modifying registers during system calls, as it may cause problems in the simulated program.
+The program may only be expecting you to modify register A0.

 ## Handling an advanced system call

 If we want stdout from the VM printed in our terminal, we should handle `write`: